If you are unable to

 view search boxes or buttons above, your browser's

 may be preventing

 Rex Todhunter Stout was born in Noblesville, Indiana, December 1, 1886.
 He was the sixth of nine children born to John and Lucetta Todhunter Stout.
-Educated in Kansas, he was recognized as a prodigy in arithmetic, and he studied at the University of Kansas.
-Stout quit school to enlist in the Navy where he spent two years as warrant officer on board President Theodore Roosevelt's yacht.
+Educated in Kansas, he was recognized as a prodigy in arithmetic.
+After a brief time on campus at the University of Kansas, Stout quit school to enlist in the Navy where he spent two years as warrant officer on board President Theodore Roosevelt's yacht.

 More than seventy other Nero Wolfe books and stories followed.
-During World War II, Rex Stout waged a personal campaign against Nazism as chairman of the War Writers Board, master of ceremonies of the radio program, "Speaking of Liberty,"and member of several national committees.
+During World War II, Rex Stout waged a personal campaign against Nazism serving as chairman of the War Writers Board, wrote and broadcast the CBS radio program "Our Secret Weapon,"and was a member of several national committees.
 After the war, he resumed writing Nero Wolfe novels.
 In 1959 he won the Mystery Writers of America's Grand Master Award.
 Rex Stout died October 27, 1975 at the age of 88.
-A month before his death, he published his final Nero Wolfe book, A Family Affair
+A month before his death, he published his final Nero Wolfe book, A Family Affair.

 the indices on each of the topical pages with links to hundreds of pages of archival material (usually PDF files) about Mr. Stout and his multi-faceted life

 Some of his many obituaries with general information about his life:

 Author, Business Man, Sailor, Activist, Family Man, & a person with many interests Don't miss exploring these glimpses in to the life of a very complex man,